brsr/antitile/docs/conway.rst

 An operator that cannot be expressed in terms of operators aside from `d` and `r` is "irreducible".
 For instance, `k` (Kis) and `j` (Join) are irreducible in terms of EROs, but `m` (Meta) is not (it is equal to `kj`).
 A polyhedron that cannot be expressed in terms of another polyhedron and one or more EROs other than `S` and `d` is an irreducible polyhedron.
-The relations defined above can be used to help reduce an operator, with some caveats.
+An interesting fact: the only platonic solid that is irreducible is the tetrahedron; the others can be expressed as some operation on the tetrahedron (`O = aT`, `C = jT`, `I = sT`, `D = gT`).
+Consequently, all of the Archimedean and Catalan solids can be expressed as some series of operators and T.

 .. _waffle:
 .. figure:: edge_chambers_waffle.svg